 State and federal laws require that all students whose primary language is other than English be assessed for English language proficiency.
 The legal basis for requiring English proficiency testing is that all students have the right to an equal and appropriate education, and any English language limitations (left unidentified and/or unaddressed) could preclude a student from accessing that right.

-The California English Language Development Test (CELDT) is the state’s designated test of English language proficiency.
+The English Language Proficiency Assessments for California (ELPAC) is the state’s designated test of English language proficiency.
 It is administered each year as an initial assessment (IA) to newly enrolled students whose primary language is not English, as indicated on a Home Language Survey (HLS), and as an annual assessment (AA) to students who have been identified previously as English learners.